 Describe the need for broadband wiring and connections for households, including low- and moderate-income households and neighborhoods.

 Within the City of Ashland 7,327 (83.7+%) households have computers while 6,511 (74%) have available broadband.
-Studies report broadband and computer availability increases educational and professional opportunities.
+Broadband and computer availability increases educational and professional opportunities.